The Legend of Zelda: Oracle of Seasons and Oracle of Ages: Gameplay

 The central item of Oracle of Seasons is the Rod of Seasons.
 By standing on a stump and swinging the rod, Link can change the season and affect his surroundings.
 For example, to cross a body of water, Link can change the season to winter and walk on the ice.
 Changing the season to summer causes vines to flourish, which Link can use to scale cliffs.
 When Link obtains the rod, he initially cannot use it.
 In the course of the game, Link visits four towers that house the four spirits of the seasons; each tower Link visits allows him to switch to an additional season.

 In Oracle of Ages, the central item is the Harp of Ages, which Link uses to manipulate time and travel between the past and the present.
-In the course of the game, Link learns three tunes to play on the harp.
-The Tune of Echoes activates Time Portals at fixed locations, the Tune of Currents enables Link to travel from the past to the present without a Time Portal, and the Tune of Ages allows Link to switch between the two time periods at almost any location on the map.
+The Harp initially opens portals through time at fixed locations; as the player progresses through the game Link learns new songs on the harp that make traveling through time easier.